nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 1. Generate a C++ representation of *A* that you can include in C++ files and use on its own.

-2. Use the XML representation of *A* in Serializable XML types, in Array XML types, in port arguments, in telemetry channels, and in event arguments.
+2. Use the XML representation of *A* in Serializable XML types, in other Array XML types, in port arguments, in telemetry channels, and in event arguments.

 As an example, you can create a file `WheelSpeedsArrayAi.xml` that specifies an array of 3 `U32` values, like this: